react-static/react-static/README.md

   siteRoot: 'https://mysite.com', // Optional, but necessary for the sitemap.xml

   // An optional custom React component that renders the base
-  // Html for every page, including the dev server.
-Must utilize the
+  // Document for every page, including the dev server.
+If used, it must utilize the
   // `Html`, `Head`, `Body` and `children` for react-static to work.
 The optional
   // `siteProps` prop will contain any data returned by `getSiteProps` in your config
-  // and `staticMeta` prop refers to any data you potentially returned from
+  // and `renderMeta` prop refers to any data you potentially assigned to it during
-  // the `preRenderMeta` and `postRenderMeta` function.
+  // the custom `renderToHtml` hook.
-  Html: ({ Html, Head, Body, children, siteProps, staticMeta }) => (
+  Document: ({ Html, Head, Body, children, siteProps, renderMeta }) => (
     <Html lang="en-US">
       <Head>
         <meta charSet="UTF-8" />